 /init

 Always back up your CLAUDE.md before any /init.
-The CLAUDE.md file is your project's persistent brain: 100% of project instructions are stored there.
+The CLAUDE.md file is your project's persistent brain: many instructions are stored there.
 Refer to the installation checklist for the safe initialization procedure.

 Key takeaway: /init regenerates the CLAUDE.md file - back up the existing one before each execution to avoid losing your custom rules.